Ireland's Cooney considering switch to Scotland

 "I have seen people commenting - I can see other people's perception of it but they're generally people who have no connection or affiliation to another country.

 "I can see both sides of the conversation but I won't be listening outside.
-Either way I know my Dad would be immensely proud if I did play (for Scotland)."
+Either way I know my Dad would be immensely proud if I did play [for Scotland]."

 Top-two showdown